Social Security's high earners will get almost $5,000 a month in 2024. Here's how they got there.

 The average benefit will rise to $1,907 per month in 2024 from $1,848 this year.

 But retirees who receive the maximum Social Security payout will see much higher earnings, with their monthly checks jumping to $4,873 in 2024, according to the agency.
-That's an additional $318 per month in each paycheck compared with the current year.
+That's about an additional $170 per month in each paycheck compared with the current year.

 So who gets the top payout?
 Not many people, noted Johnson.

-Note: Correction: An earlier version of this story on December 27, 2023, misstated that the additional monthly increase was $318.